lit/lit.dev/packages/lit-dev-content/site/guide/components/properties.md

 </dt>
 <dd>

-Set to true to avoid generating the default [property accessor](#accessors).
+Set to true to avoid generating the default property accessors.
+This option is rarely necessary.
 Default: false.
+For more information, see [Preventing Lit from generating a property accessor](#accessors-noaccessor).

 </dd>
 <dt>